Tshobohwa/metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank [Microverse Inc](https://www.github.com/microverseinc) for providing the project requirements, the open API, and the wireframe.
+I would like to thank [Microverse Inc](https://www.github.com/microverseinc) for providing the project requirements, the open API, and the wireframe.
+I would like also to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) For providing me the original design of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>